LEAP Program Overview

-LEAP's mission is to prepare students to become contributing members of society by building an awareness of real-world issues, integrating the use of technology, developing problem-solving abilities and emphasizing the application of creative and critical thinking strategies to examine ideas from multiple perspectives.
+LEAP's mission is to prepare students for success by building an awareness of real-world issues, integrating the use of technology, developing problem-solving abilities and emphasizing the application of creative and critical thinking strategies to examine ideas from multiple perspectives.

 Elementary School LEAP

-Identified students in grades K-5 attend classes at the LEAP Center, located on the lower level at Sperreng Middle School.
-Students in grades 1-5 participate in the program one day each week.
-Kindergarten students participate one half-day per week.
+Identified students in grades 1-5 attend classes at the LEAP Center, located at the Idea Center, located on the Lindbergh High School Campus.
+Students participate in the program one day each week.
 Elementary school LEAP curriculum consists of thematic, multidisciplinary units that encourage exploration and investigation, critical thinking, problem solving and creativity.

 Middle School LEAP